 Day 3 Our explorations on Skye begin with a visit to Dunvegan castle, the ancestral home of the Chiefs of Macleod, said to be the oldest inhabited castle in the Highlands and Islands.
 We then drive to the Waternish peninsula, and enjoy a memorable hike by a coastal trail, with sea views, many ruins, wildlife and a beautiful and historic church.
 Return to our hotel for a second night.
 (B, L, D) 8 Miles

 Day 4 This day gives an opportunity to become acquainted with the dramatic Black Cuillin Mountains, which are regarded by many as the finest mountain range in Britain.
 We drive to Glenbrittle, a remote valley nestling below the western slopes of the Cuillins.
-After a brief visit to the magical Fairy Pools, our walk follows a coastal route towards the seaward side of the mountains and takes in fascinating remains from the time when the Vikings first colonized this area, and before.
+Our walk then follows a coastal route towards the seaward side of the mountains and takes in fascinating remains from the time when the Vikings first colonized this area, and before.
 Return to our hotel for a third night.

 Day 5 It is time to leave the Isle of Skye to continue our explorations further north on the Scottish mainland.
 We drive across the Skye bridge, and enjoy visits to the most-photographed castle in Scotland, Eilean Donan, the magical Attadale Gardens and the Lochcarron Visitor Centre.
 After a restaurant lunch we drive on to Gairloch on Scotland’s west coast, and check in to our hotel there for the next three nights.
 (B, L, D) No walk.